-For all of you who feel like your life has become boring or uninspired as you get older… there’s hope!
-If you’re wondering if you can have a second chapter in your life, or if you want a creative career in retirement, here’s another tale of how it’s never too late to start.
+If you’re wondering if you can have a second (or third) chapter in your life, or if you want a creative career in retirement, the answer is: YES!
+Here’s a lovely example of how it’s never too late to start.

 Her puzzles were published in The New York Times and The Boston Globe as well as an online puzzle site.

-What might be YOUR next passion?
+What might be YOUR undiscovered passion?
 Are there topics or hobbies have you been thinking of studying or doing, but you keep putting it off?
-For my part, I’m committing to gardening organically.
-Who knows where it will lead, but it’s been something I’ve wanted to do for a long time.
+Take a chance and start!
+You just might find a skill you never knew you had, that may lead you to a new career.